AccessivePath

 Why this matters

 Most "AI accessibility" tools render their model as a single anonymous blob — you cannot tell what was machine-tested vs human-reviewed, and the result is harder to defend in procurement, court, or EU market surveillance.
-We split the work across seven named specialists with disclosed scope so the audit output reads — and stands up to review — like one produced by an IAAP-credentialed team.
+We disclose, on every finding, that the auditor is AI and which checks ran — so the report reads, and stands up to review, like one produced by an IAAP-credentialed team.

 The audit cycle, on AI time